Department of Civil and Mechanical Engineering

 At the graduate level, the department offers a Master of Science in Engineering (M.S.E) degree program with specializations of study in mechanical engineering.
 The department also offers a combined five-year BSME/MSE Program.
 This is an integrated degree program in which qualified students can receive a Bachelor of Science degree in Mechanical Engineering and a Master of Science in Engineering (MSE) with an area of specialization in Mechanical Engineering.

-In its recently (2018) released rankings of the best colleges and universitities in the United States, U.S. News & World Report deemed the engineering programs at Purdue University Fort Wayne to be among the best in the country.
+In its recently (2020) released rankings of the best colleges and universities in the United States, U.S. News & World Report deemed the engineering programs at Purdue University Fort Wayne to be among the best in the country.
 Both programs are ranked #38 around the country at schools where no PhD is offered.
 This ranking puts the two programs among the top 20% in the country.

 Admission deadlines for the Department of Civil and Mechanical Engineering are:

 December 15 for the spring semester

 If you have been academically dropped from Purdue Fort Wayne and wish to reapply you should review the following information carefully.
 This material will help you understand the readmission process and requirements to get you back on track to Purdue Fort Wayne.